 Unveiling of New Village Sign, May 2005

 On 21st May, 2005 the final chapter of the long unveiling of Little Bromley's village sign took place at the site of The Old Wheatsheaf Public House in Shop Road.
 Mr John Appleby, who was asked to perform the unveiling, and a small gathering of residents enjoyed a glass of bubbly in the chilly wind and an unfortunately timed shower which, however did not dampen this special occasion.
-The local press were informed but failed to appear interested in the event.

 Mr Appleby gave a short speech outlining a brief history of Little Bromley and of his time as Headmaster of the Old Village School.
 The gathering waited with anticipation as to what the sign depicted and all seemed pleased with the end result.
 The sign is double sided with one side depicting the village church of St Mary and the other is of an excellent set of plough horses, so typical of this area before mechanisation when ploughing competitions were held locally.